Holistic learning with “head, heart and hand”

 In order to acquire new competences children and adolescents first need to learn how to learn.
 For this purpose we have compiled a wide range of tried and tested (learning) methods on index cards that can be implemented immediately in school lessons.
 These methods can help children and adolescents become experts on their own learning processes.
 Objectives include: the teaching of background knowledge about learning, the presentation of various learning techniques, instructions on how to formulate personal learning goals as well as the independent and self-confident assessment of learning progress.
 To help students get along with each other, the aspect of social learning is included as well.
 Empathy and successful communication play a key role in this context.
 The materials are available for download in the Expert Challenge.

 Activate & Concentrate

 Physical activities that combine rhythmic exercises, kinaesthetic learning and tuina can help us activate our brain and improve our concentration because these movements challenge our brain and thereby enhance our coordination, our ability to think and our mental fitness.

 For some of these exercises, for instance, we produce various rhythms with “body percussion”, which lets us experience rhythm physically, mentally and emotionally.
 We use cross-lateral exercises to activate both hemispheres of the brain at the same time, thereby promoting the interplay of different abilities.
 This can for instance connect our powers of communication and analytical thinking (left side of the brain) with our emotions and our power of imagination (right side of the brain).

-You can download detailed instructions for 23 physical exercises to activate your brain and/or improve your concentration in PDF format.
-We also provide videos for all exercises so you can join right in (see “Activate & Concentrate”).
+You can download detailed instructions in PDF format for 23 physical exercises to activate your brain and/or improve your concentration.
+We also provide videos for all exercises so your students can join right in (apply the filter “Activate & Concentrate”).